Appearance

 Runnells, CES Letter (2017), "Polygamy | Polyandry," p.
 52. ↩︎

 Brian C. Hales, "Joseph Smith's Sexual Polyandry and the Emperor's New Clothes: On Closer Inspection, What Do We Find?"
-The Interpreter Foundation (2013). https://interpreterfoundation.org/journal/joseph-smiths-sexual-polyandry-and-the-emperors-new-clothes-on-closer-inspection-what-do-we-find/ ↩︎
+Interpreter: A Journal of Latter-day Saint Faith and Scholarship (2013). https://interpreterfoundation.org/journal/joseph-smiths-sexual-polyandry-and-the-emperors-new-clothes-on-closer-inspection-what-do-we-find/ ↩︎

-Don Bradley, presentation at FAIR Conference (2012); see also Bradley's interview with Ward Radio, "BOMBSHELL New Discoveries of Nauvoo Polygamy."
+Don Bradley, presentation at FAIR Conference (2012).
 Bradley's revised chronology identifies Joseph's earliest Nauvoo sealings as being to already-married women, including Zina Huntington Jacobs, who was six months pregnant. ↩︎

-Brian C. Hales, "Encouraging Joseph Smith to Practice Plural Marriage: The Accounts of the Angel with a Drawn Sword," Mormon Historical Studies 11, no. 2 (Fall 2010): 69-70.
-Hales documents approximately twenty independent reminiscences of the angel's command. ↩︎
+Brian C. Hales, "Encouraging Joseph Smith to Practice Plural Marriage: The Accounts of the Angel with a Drawn Sword," Mormon Historical Studies 11, no. 2 (Fall 2010): 69-70. ↩︎

 Ruth Vose Sayers sealing documented in Brian C. Hales, Joseph Smith's Polygamy (2013), vol. 1.
-Edward Sayers, a non-member, arranged his wife's sealing to Joseph so she could have an eternal companion. ↩︎
+Edward Sayers, a non-member, arranged his wife's sealing to Joseph for eternity. ↩︎